arx/ArxLibertatis/OPTIONS.md

 * `USE_NATIVE_FS` (default: ON): Use the native filesystem backend (POSIX / Win32) if available and not boost::filesystem.

 1. There is currently no other rendering backend, disabling this will make the build fail.
-2. There is currently no other audo backend, there will be no audio when disabling this.
+2. There is currently no other audio backend, there will be no audio when disabling this.
 Additionally, builds without audio are not well tested and there may be other problems.
 3. Existing options can be unset by passing `-U<option>` to cmake.

 ### Icons